GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 This limitation features amid other clustering algorithms such as $k$-means for instance.
 DBSCAN by itself does not define a notion of center for clusters.
 Here, the point with the highest value in the aggregated likelihood map constitutes the cluster center.
+One should note that the actual values of each point in the heat map only impacts the center search.
+The prior clustering happens without access to the estimated likelihood values and solely operates on the points proximity to determine the clusters.
 Each cluster is interpreted as one source.

 One of the advantages of such a clustering formulation lies in the ability of the proposed method to detect an arbitrary number of sources.